Candidate Sourcing Definition

 - Candidate sourcing requires a working knowledge of the necessary skills and responsibilities of the open role.
 Extensive research and the ability to learn every role you promote are necessary for that.
 On the other hand, the recruitment process heavily relies on evaluating resumes you receive from candidates.

 - Communication with the candidate is kept to a minimum on the candidate sourcing side with contact being maintained so that they are engaged enough to consider the job role.
+48% of candidates respond positively to receiving interview information ahead of time.
 On the recruitment side, the candidates are handled with care, since it affects the organisation’s candidate experience.

 - The candidate sourcing process can take place on any platform.
 Communicating with them on social media platforms, such as LinkedIn, Twitter, and Facebook is now a routine process because most candidates stay active on such channels.
 Candidates are also in communication with the organisation during the recruitment process.

 - Candidate sourcing requires the organisation to look into the chosen candidates by doing extensive research before performing any initial screenings.
 In the recruitment process, the organisation evaluates candidates during the interviews.

 - Gathering data about the candidate and ensuring that they are properly screened before sending them on to the recruitment process is the primary role of the candidate sourcing process.
 In the recruitment process, the candidate is completely analysed, and even background checks are done before providing them with an offer letter for the organisation.

 Finding new talent for your organisation has always been a challenge for recruiters.
 The recruitment process is different from candidate sourcing, so it is essential to think of the benefits of candidate sourcing.
 The following are the advantages of candidate sourcing: